laurelherting/lmh-headspace/NPM/npm-basic-commands.md

 `npm install --save` is for dependencies
 `npm install --save-dev` is for dev dependencies

-Almost all yolur packages will be `npm install --save`
+Almost all your packages will be `npm install --save`